 When thinking about selling your home, it can be tempting to try and save yourself thousands of dollars in real estate agency fees by conducting a private sale.
-The media is full of stories about how houses are selling like hot cakes and that it’s a rampant sellers’ market.
-How hard can it be?
+How hard can it be when the media is full of stories about how houses are selling like hot cakes and that it’s a rampant sellers’ market?
 Let’s look at the realities of selling privately vs. with the help of an agent.

 Many people do sell privately very successfully, especially in a buoyant housing market, and save themselves a bundle.
 However, you have to be realistic about your own circumstances and your personality in order to decide whether a private sale will be best for you.
 If you’re a single parent with three kids under five, the open homes are going to be no fun for anyone, and your ability to chase up prospective buyers and truly “sell” your home is likely to be less than ideal.

 First and foremost, you have to market the property effectively, and patiently answer phone calls and oversee crowds of people – many of them not remotely interested in buying – as they trample through your home, then make the follow-up calls.
 When you finally do get an interested party, you have to haggle over the price and conditions.
 Ask yourself if you have the right personality to do this.
 If you are a shrinking violet type, this is not the job for you.

 On the other hand, nobody knows your home quite like you do and arguably nobody is in a better position to sell it.
 If you have the time, are well-organised, energetic, good at dealing with people and don’t feel mortally wounded every time a buyer offers a minor criticism of your decorating, then it’s a viable option to consider that could pay off big time.